15 Ways to Know When to Leave a Relationship

 5. Physical love is replaced by physical abuse

-Where there is love there is no space for any physical or mental abuse.
+Where there is love, there is no space for any physical or mental abuse.

-We have already spoken about emotional abuse your partner may give you, which will guide you when to leave a relationship.
+We have already spoken about the emotional abuse your partner may give you, which will guide you when to leave a relationship.
 However, you must not ignore any sort of physical abuse as well.

 When in love, you respect each other as a person, ideas, lifestyle, and aspirations.
 You work together to support your partner in every way possible and ensure they achieve what they dream of.
 Nonetheless, when there is any sort of emotional or physical abuse, it’s a sign that the love has dried off.